IMPORTANT NOTICE - CORONAVIRUS (COVID-19)

 Nationals of EU Member States and Schengen Member States are not subject to any travel restrictions to enter Luxembourg.

 Apart from Etihad and Emirates Airlines, other airline companies such as KLM and Air France are slowly resuming a normal travel schedule to various destinations in Europe with connections to Luxembourg.
-Kindly refer to their respective websites for all relevant information regarding bookings and conditions.
+Kindly refer to their respective websites for all relevant information regarding bookings and conditions for departure from UAE airports.
 Kindly note that the Embassy cannot help you with flight reservations.

-- In view of the global epidemiological situation in some regions, the Council of the European Union regularly adopts a recommendation on relaxing the entry restrictions for third country nationals.
+1. On 30 June 2020, in view of the improved global epidemiological situation in some regions, the Council of the European Union adopted a recommendation on relaxing the entry restrictions for third country nationals on the basis of a draft list of countries drawn up by the Commission.

-The Luxembourg Government has implemented this recommendation and, only third-country nationals who are resident (primary residence) in one of the following countries are authorized to enter the territory of the Grand Duchy of Luxembourg:
+The Luxembourg Government has implemented this recommendation and from July 1st, 2020, only third-country nationals who are resident (primary residence) in one of the following countries are authorized to enter the territory of the Grand Duchy of Luxembourg:

 It should be noted that this list will be subject to regular analysis and updating (every two weeks) by the EU Council, after close consultation with the European Commission and the relevant EU agencies and services.